dylanpieper/chatalot/README.md

 ### Sequential Processing

-Sequential processing processes one chat at a time and saves the data to the disk after receiving each response.
+Sequential processing processes one chat at a time and saves the data to the disk after receiving each response:

 ``` r
 library(chatalot)